cisagov/Malcolm/docs/host-config-macos.md

 $ brew install docker-compose
 ```

-This will install the latest version of the `docker-compose` plugin.
+This will install the latest version of the Docker Compose plugin.
 It can be upgraded later using [`brew`] as well:

 ```
 $ brew upgrade --no-quarantine docker-compose